 The charity was founded to improve survival rates of people with bowel cancer in the south west.
-Currently the disease has a dangerously low profile, but we are looking to change that through our a dedicated team of volunteers and trustees who ensure that every pound raised is invested effectivly to put the brakes on the UK's second biggest killer.
+Currently the disease has a dangerously low profile, but we are looking to change that through our a dedicated team of volunteers and trustees who ensure that every pound raised is invested effectivly to put the brakes on the UK's second-biggest cancer killer.

 How do we do this?

 WE RAISE AWARENESS of the symptoms of bowel cancer.
 Incidences of the disease are high and awareness levels are alarmingly low.
 Everyone over the age of 60 is sent a test every two years but many choose to ignore this.
 Discussing bowel habits is also a tricky topic, but together we can 'combat the cringe' to ensure everyone has the knowledge they need about this disease.

 WE FUND RESEARCH conducted at westcountry univerisites to plug a national gap.
 Our projects are internationally recognised and carefully selected a BCW grants committee of esteemed academics to ensure we remain focused on the right areas.

 WE PROVIDE TRAINING for doctors and nurses to ensure they provide patients with the best possible care.
 We train them to diagnose patients effectivly and to offer the best support for them surrounding their treatment.

 The West Country challenge